 While intoxicated drivers usually bear responsibility for a drunk driving accident, other parties can also contribute.
 Bars, restaurants, and other businesses can be complicit in a drunk driving accident under Alabama’s Dram Shop Law.
 It states that establishments are liable if they serve alcohol to a driver who is underage or appears intoxicated and causes an accident.

 The law also applies to social hosts who hold parties at home and serve alcohol to their guests.
-If a guest leaves drunk from a party and causes an accident, the host can face a potential lawsuit from the injured victim.
+If a guest leaves a party while intoxicated and causes an accident while driving, the host can face a potential lawsuit from the injured victim.

-Schedule a free case evaluation today with an experienced car accident lawyer with The Vance Law Firm to learn the steps you can take to get the justice you deserve.
+Schedule a free case evaluation today with an experienced car accident lawyer with The Vance Law Firm Injury Lawyers to learn the steps you can take to get the justice you deserve.